Cecil Bisshopp Harmsworth, 1st Baron Harmsworth1

 Last Edited=27 Jan 2009

-William Albert St. John Harmsworth was born on 19 May 1876.1 He was the son of Alfred Harmsworth and Geraldine Mary Maffett.1 He died on 3 May 1933 at age 56, unmarried.1 He was buried on 9 May 1933 at Golders Green Cemetery, Middlesex, England.2
+William Albert St. John Harmsworth was born on 19 May 1876.1 He was the son of Alfred Harmsworth and Geraldine Mary Maffett.1 He died on 3 May 1933 at age 56, unmarried.1 He was buried on 9 May 1933 at Golders Green Cemetery, London, EnglandG.2

-William Albert St. John Harmsworth usually went by his middle name of St. John.2 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.).1
+William Albert St. John Harmsworth usually went by his middle name of St. John.2 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, with a Bachelor of Arts (B.A.)1

 Citations